johann-petrak/johann-petrak.github.com/index.md

 influences the interaction with the site.
 I am also working on approaches for estimating semantic similarity between texts, machine learning approaches to tagging of text and large-scale multilingual entity recognition and disambiguation.

-I am part of the core development team that develops the [GATE NLP framework](http://gate.ac.uk/) and have developed and contributed to a number of GATE plugins and other GATE related software as well as a number of other open-source projects.
+I am part of the core development team that develops the [GATE NLP framework](http://gate.ac.uk/) and main designer and developer of the [Python gatenlp package](https://github.com/GateNLP/python-gatenlp/) and have developed and contributed to a number of GATE plugins and other GATE related software as well as a number of other open-source projects.